Posted May 13, 2015 by Bob Sessions

 I would guess her improved health is also due to the community support and cultural grounding she receives by being part of the White Corn Project, for those are as healing as the nutrients in the corn.
 Everyone who works with the corn is supposed to have “good mind,” meaning that they have loving and good intentions.
-It is believed that this spirit passes into the corn and benefits those who eat it (you can buy various products using this white corn through the Iroquois White Corn Project).
+It is believed that this spirit passes into the corn and benefits those who eat it.

 The climax of our visit came when we toured the new $13 million Seneca Art and Culture Center, which will open this fall.
 It was there that I met the man mentioned above, Peter Jemison.
 He is a cousin of John Mohawk and has been laboring to bring the center into being for 15 years (a talented artist, Jemison drew the heron on the hard hat pictured above because he is a member of the Heron Clan of the Seneca).